liquidprompt/liquidprompt/README.md

 path
 * `LP_HOSTNAME_ALWAYS`, choose between always displaying the hostname or showing it only when connected with a remote shell

+You can also force some features to be disabled, to save some time in the prompt
+building:
 * `LP_ENABLE_PERM`, if you want to detect if the directory is writable
 * `LP_ENABLE_SHORTEN_PATH`, if you to shorten the path display
 * `LP_ENABLE_PROXY`, if you want to detect if a proxy is used